 KING COUNTY, Washington [Peter Paul Media] — Boeing’s new 787 Dreamliner has completed its first successful test flight after an emotional takeoff earlier in the day, Boeing announced Tuesday.

-The jetliner landed at Boeing Field in Seattle at 1:33 p.m. local time [4:33 p.m.
+The revolutionary jetliner landed at Boeing Field in Seattle at 1:33 p.m. local time [4:33 p.m.
 EST] following a three-hour, six minute test flight.
 787 Chief Pilot Mike Carriker and Capt.
-Randy Neville tested flight systems and structures while on-board equipment relayed real-time data to flight test teams in Seattle, the company said.
+Randy Neville tested flight systems and structures while on-board equipment relayed real-time data to flight test teams on the ground in Seattle, the company said.

-Powered by two Rolls Royce Trent 1000 engines, the aircraft reached an altitude of 15,000 feet and travelled at a speed of 180 knots [333 kilometres-per-hour] during its flight.
+Powered by two Rolls Royce Trent 1000 engines, the aircraft reached an altitude of 15,000 feet and travelled at a speed of 180 knots [333 kilometres-per-hour] during the test flight.

 “We look forward to the upcoming flight test program and soon bringing groundbreaking levels of efficiency, technology and passenger comfort to airlines and the flying public.”

 Boeing confirmed Tuesday that 55 airlines have placed firm orders for 840 Dreamliner’s.
 The 787 has already become the fastest-selling aircraft in commercial aviation history according to Boeing.